 Our adopted resolutions guide our collective actions and help to identify issues, articulate positions, develop strategies, inspire programs, and suggest approaches for the Jewish community relations field.
 The Town Hall provides a setting that uses a consensus-based voting system for decision-making.
 The result is an invigorating session characterized by healthy debate, controlled chaos, and compromise where various resolutions are put to a vote by our membership.

-The Plenum provides an opportunity building interfaith relationships and working together.
+The JCPA provides an opportunity to build interfaith relationships by working together.

-The 2015 Plenum will be October 10-13, 2015 at the Capital Hilton, in Washington, D.C.
-The Conference will begin with Havdalah Saturday night and conclude at 3:00 p.m.
+The 2015 Jewish Community Town Hall will be October 10-13, 2015 at the Capital Hilton in Washington, D.C.
+The Town Hall will begin with Havdallah Saturday night and conclude at 3:00 p.m.
 Tuesday afternoon.

 Beyond the traditional D.C. attractions — the Smithsonian museums, the U.S. Capitol, the monuments — you’ll find fresh food, arts and nightlife scenes.
 You can spend your morning perusing the city’s cache of farmers’ markets and contemporary exhibits and your afternoon taking in the scenery from the Lincoln Memorial and the Washington Monument before catching a show at the John F. Kennedy Center for the Performing Arts.